henryhe1/space/content/page/about.md

 This blog is built on Hugo, and on an amazing theme called [Natrium](https://themes.gohugo.io/hugo-natrium-theme/).
 I chose it because of its simplicity as well as the ability to sort posts by tags and categories.
 In the future I'd also like to implement a site-wide search feature.

-The font I chose is [Nunito](https://fonts.google.com/specimen/Nunito).
+The font I chose was [Nunito](https://fonts.google.com/specimen/Nunito).

 ### main site / contact